von/Contexts.spoon/README.md

  * Allows for an optional function to be called with a context is unapplied (typically when another context is applied.

+Note: There currently is a race condition in that applications in the layout that are started may not be running yet when subsequent steps are taken.